Founder and Chairman of the Board

 I spent over 20 years working as a nurse in the healthcare field and I loved caring for my patients, but I always felt like something was missing.
 After experiencing an adverse reaction to a cream prescribed for my eczema, I began to revisit my curiosity about herbs.
 I realized that holistic health practices were more in line with my belief systems and I began to study herbal medicine and various healing modalities.

 In 2009 I Opened N-diya Center for Healing in Brooklyn, New York where we provided various healing therapies and a line of natural skin and hair care products I formulated.
-Nothing on my path to becoming a healer was wasted in my pursuit of finding my calling.
-My nursing ability to assess my clients, my understanding of the disease process serves me well in my Holistic Practice.
+Nothing on my path to becoming a healer was wasted.
+I use my nursing skills to assess my clients and my understanding of the disease process serves me well in my healing practice.

-I’ve always thought there wasn’t enough focus on preventative regimens and in 2011 I joined fellow health practitioners and formed “The BedStuy healing circle” in giving free health and wellness workshops at the Bedford-Stuyvesant YMCA branch, where we focused on teaching the importance of self-care.
+I’ve always thought there should be more focus on preventative regimens and in 2011 I joined fellow health practitioners and formed “The BedStuy healing circle”.
+Together we gave free health and wellness workshops at the Bedford-Stuyvesant YMCA branch, where we focused on teaching the importance of self-care.